Sa3id-jr/Nile-university-navigation-system/Scrum-Meetings.md

 12. Creating test cases CI/CD — Assigned to Kirillos Ramzy
 13. Drawing a use case diagram — Assigned to Nardy Abdalla
 14. Drawing an activity diagram — Assigned to Nardy Abdalla
-15. Drawing a sequence diagram — Assigned to Rodina Ahmed
+15. Drawing a sequence diagram — Assigned to Tasneem Ahmed
 16. Drawing a Class diagram — Assigned to Rodina Ahmed
 17. Drawing a state diagram — Assigned to Rodina Ahmed

+**Progress:** All backlog items assigned to team members

 ### Daily Online Meetings